scrapper/postrunner/README.md

 ## Contributing

 PostRunner is currently work in progress.
-It does some things I want with files from my Garmin FR620.
+It does some things I want with files from my Garmin devices.
 It's certainly possible to do more things and support more devices.
 Patches are welcome!

 1. Fork it ( https://github.com/scrapper/postrunner/fork )